 If you're as obsessed with almond croissants as I am (and the rest of the world), then you need to make these almond croissant baked oats which taste like the delicious pastry, but have all the fuel you need for your day.
-They combine almond milk, almond butter and sliced almonds create a creamy and satisfying breakfast meal prep.
+They combine almond milk, almond butter and sliced almonds to create a creamy and satisfying breakfast meal prep.

 Jump to: